jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerIntroduction/task.md

 Hello!
-Welcome to the third module of the "Kotlin onboarding" course.
+Welcome to the third module of the "Kotlin Onboarding" course.
 This module will introduce you to the definitions of **collections** in the Kotlin language and will teach you how to work with them.
-We assume that you have completed the first and second parts of the course or are familiar with all the topics they cover.
+We assume that you have completed the [first](https://plugins.jetbrains.com/plugin/21067-kotlin-onboarding-introduction) and [second](https://plugins.jetbrains.com/plugin/21913-kotlin-onboarding-object-oriented-programming) parts of the course or are familiar with all the topics they cover.

 All topics will be accompanied by links to [the official Kotlin documentation](https://kotlinlang.org/docs/home.html),